Teacher Resource: Maya Ballgame

 The ball could be passed between players on the same team.
 A point was scored for one team when the opposing team failed to return the ball before it bounced a second time, or when the ball reached the opposing end zone (or when thrown through one of the two stone rings, a later addition).

 It is thought that the rubber ball was produced by mixing latex with juice from the morning glory vine, which contains a chemical that makes the rubber less brittle and more bouncy.
-So they were quite advanced chemists as well!

 The Popul Vuh